per1234/Luni/device-driver-A-standard-registers.md

 Read information from a register (or virtual register) in the device or device driver.

-Standard status registers are in the CSR namespace.
+Common status registers are in the CSR namespace.

 ---
 ###`CSR::DriverVersion`